Comparing the Best Home Equity Loan Rates

 Thinking about using your home’s equity to obtain affordable financing?
 Take the time to research and compare home equity loan rates.
 By understanding the rates and terms of your loan options you can make a smart choice and responsibly consolidate your debt, renovate your home or finance a lifelong goal.

 What is a home equity loan rate?

 In general, rates are calculated based on your current home value, mortgage balance, payment term, loan amount, verifiable income and credit history.
-A loan applicant with a high loan-to-value ratio on their home and an excellent credit score is likely to get a lower rate than an applicant with little home equity and a spotty credit history.
+A loan applicant with a large amount of equity in their home and an excellent credit score is likely to get a lower rate than an applicant with little home equity and a spotty credit history.
 However, individual loan providers may use different qualifications to determine home equity loan rates.

 The biggest factor in most home equity loan decisions is the APR.
-Do your homework and receive quotes from many lenders in order to find the APR.
-Locking in a rate at just half a percentage point lower can mean saving hundreds on a 15-year loan.
+Do your homework and receive quotes from many lenders in order to find the best APR.
+Locking in a rate at just half a percentage point lower can mean saving hundreds of dollars on a 15-year loan.

 But the APR isn’t the only factor to consider in comparing loan options.
 For example, there’s a significant difference between a fixed and an adjustable rate loan.
 With a fixed rate you know what your monthly payment is every month without question, which makes it easier to responsibly manage this debt.
 Adjustable rates can fluctuate with the market, meaning that a year from now your rate could be much higher or possibly lower than the day you signed up for the loan.